allianatenadu/task-project-api/README.md

 }
 ```

+## Authentication

+The API uses JWT (JSON Web Tokens) for authentication.
+Once a user registers and logs in, they receive a token that must be included in the Authorization header for protected routes.

+### Authentication Flow

+1. **Register**: Create a new user account with `POST /api/auth/register`
+2. **Login**: Authenticate with `POST /api/auth/login` to receive a JWT token
+3. **Access Protected Routes**: Include the token in the Authorization header as `Bearer <token>`
+4. **Google OAuth**: Alternatively, authenticate using Google OAuth with `POST /api/auth/google`

+### Protected Routes

+The following routes require authentication:
+- All `/api/tasks/*` endpoints
+- All `/api/projects/*` endpoints
+- `GET /api/auth/profile`
+- `PUT /api/auth/profile`
+- `PUT /api/auth/change-password`
+- `POST /api/auth/logout`

+### Token Management

+- Tokens expire after 7 days (configurable via `JWT_EXPIRE` environment variable)
+- Include tokens in requests using: `Authorization: Bearer <your-jwt-token>`
+- Store tokens securely on the client-side
+- Tokens are automatically invalidated on logout

 ## API Documentation

 Interactive API documentation is available at `/api-docs` when the server is running.
 This provides a user-friendly interface to test all endpoints with request/response examples.